Quarterly report (April-June, 2021) on anonymous sources in newspapers

 “Source should be quoted for the reliability of the news.
 However, while quoting the source, the name and identity of such source should be kept confidential so as to avoid any serious damage to the source.”

 The identity of news source should be protected only if revealing the source’s identity can cause serious harm to him/her.

-The use of anonymous sources in the aforementioned cases appear unjustified because disclosing the sources’ identities does not seem to cause serious harm to the sources.
+The aforementioned use of anonymous sources are unjustified because disclosing the sources’ identities wouldn’t cause serious harm to the sources.